unoplatform/uno/doc/blog/201809-UnoUnderTheHoodXamlGeneration.md

             }
 ````

 What a mouthful!
+Generated code tends to be optimized for machine readability, rather than for human readability.
+For example, the explicit casts to `XamlApplyHandler` were added when we found that the compiler was having to do a lot of computationally-expensive type inference.
+That one change doubled the compilation speed for large XAML files.

 In the normal course of Uno development you don't need to look at code generated from XAML or even know that it's there, though occasionally it's useful to take a peek when debugging.

 Recall that the `Button_Click` event is defined in [the code-behind](https://medium.com/@unoplatform/pushing-the-right-buttons-how-uno-implements-views-under-the-hood-a5e93ea86688#the-number-goes-up) for MainPage.
 As far as the compiler is concerned, both the authored and generated files are just [partial definitions](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/partial-classes-and-methods) of the same class.

-One last fun fact: when building on MacOS using [Visual Studio for Mac](https://visualstudio.microsoft.com/vs/mac/) (which Uno tentatively supports in preview), Uno uses an internal port in place of the System.Xaml namespace (which isn't available on Mac).
+One last fun fact: when building on MacOS using [Visual Studio for Mac](https://visualstudio.microsoft.com/vs/mac/) (which Uno tentatively supports in preview), Uno uses an internal port in place of the System.Xaml namespace which isn't available on Mac.
 The same code backs Uno's support for runtime Xaml interpretation via [Windows.UI.Xaml.Markup.XamlReader](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.markup.xamlreader), which is used in the [interactive mode](https://github.com/nventive/Uno.Playground/blob/master/src/Uno.Playground.Shared/Samples/Playground.xaml) of the [Uno Gallery app](https://github.com/nventive/Uno.Playground) and [Uno.Playground website](https://playground.platform.uno/).